innovation-first/paradox-innovation/content/blogs/charlie_foxtrot/index.md

 tags:
 - innovation
 - process
-- sfrd
 categories:
-- Blog
+- Idea
 - Draft
 image: 'monkeys.png'
 authors:
 - Nicolas Bonnet
 ---

 Here at TSN we are rather good at technical stuff : we are after all mainly a band of engineers.
 It reflects in our culture and ideas.
 Usually a bunch of technophiles will propose an experimentation on a technology applied to a use-case, with value proposition as an afterthought.
-This kind of bottom-up approach has its uses, but it has its snags and we are usually left with these questions :
+This kind of bottom-up approach has its uses, but it has its snags and we are usually left with this question :

 > What can we say ?